pensjonatus/flash-fiction/blog/snow.md

 ---
-title: 'Snow'
+title: Snow
 date: '2013-07-27'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I hardly remember what life was like before the revolution, but I remember